Shemon VII Ishoyahb: Guardian of the throne and metropolitan of Mosul

-Shemon Ishoyahb was the younger brother of the patriarch Shemon VI (1504–38).
-Throughout his brother's reign Shemon was his designated successor or natar kursya ('guardian of the throne').
+Shemʿon Ishoʿyahb was the younger brother of the patriarch Shemʿon VI (1504–38).
+Throughout his brother's reign Shemʿon was his designated successor or natar kursya ('guardian of the throne').
 He is first mentioned as natar kursya in a manuscript colophon of 1504, at the very beginning of his brother's reign.
-In October 1538, two months after the death of Shemon VI on 5 August 1538, he is mentioned as metropolitan of Mosul.
+In October 1538, two months after the death of Shemʿon VI on 5 August 1538, he is mentioned as metropolitan of Mosul.
 It is not clear whether he became metropolitan of Mosul before or after his brother's death.

 Patriarch

-Shemon Ishoyahb succeeded his brother as patriarch either at the end of 1538 or, more probably, early in 1539.
+Shemʿon Ishoʿyahb succeeded his brother as patriarch either at the end of 1538 or, more probably, early in 1539.
 He is first mentioned as patriarch in a manuscript colophon of 1539.
-He took the name Shemon VII Ishoyahb.
+He took the name Shemʿon VII Ishoʿyahb.
 At this period the patriarchal succession in the Church of the East was hereditary, normally from uncle to nephew or from brother to brother.
-This practice, which had been introduced in the middle of the fifteenth century by the patriarch Shemon IV Basidi (died 1497), eventually resulted in a shortage of eligible heirs and in 1552 provoked a schism in the Church.
-Shemon VII Ishoyahb caused great offence at the beginning of his reign by designating his twelve-year-old nephew Hnanisho as his successor, presumably because no older relatives were available.
-Several years later, probably because Hnanisho had died in the interim, he transferred the succession to his other nephew, fifteen-year-old Eliya, the future patriarch Eliya VI (1558–1591).
+This practice, which had been introduced in the middle of the fifteenth century by the patriarch Shemʿon IV Basidi (died 1497), eventually resulted in a shortage of eligible heirs and in 1552 provoked a schism in the Church.
+Shemʿon VII Ishoʿyahb caused great offence at the beginning of his reign by designating his twelve-year-old nephew Hnanishoʿ as his successor, presumably because no older relatives were available.
+Several years later, probably because Hnanishoʿ had died in the interim, he transferred the succession to his other nephew, fifteen-year-old Eliya, the future patriarch Eliya VI (1558–1591).
 His opponents further accused him of crimes such as selling ecclesiastical positions, allowing the practice of concubinage, and general intemperance.